A place of charm, memory and sea

 A family and visionary story

-The story of Villa Andry began in 1867 , when Édouard Andry and his wife Thérèse Renault fell in love with Ouistreham and Riva Bella beach and decide to build their second home there.
-At that time, the Norman coast was still wild, bordered by dunes and sand paths.
+The story of Villa Andry begins in 1867, when Édouard Andry and his wife Thérèse Renault fell under the spell of Ouistreham and Riva Bella beach and decided to build their holiday home there.
+At that time, the Normandy coast was still wild, bordered by dunes and sandy paths.

-Visionaries, the Andry actively participate in the development of the seaside resort of Ouistreham.
-They had an access from customs through the dunes - today called avenue Andry .
-For 50 years , their garden was carefully maintained by Baptiste Bonneau , a devoted gardener who contributes to making this villa a real haven of peace.
+Visionaries, the Andrys actively participated in the development of the seaside resort of Ouistreham.
+They had a path opened from the customs house through the dunes – now called Avenue Andry.
+For 50 years, their garden was meticulously tended by Baptiste Bonneau, a dedicated gardener who helped make this villa a true haven of peace.

 The Second World War: the villa in the heart of the landing